DXFToolsOpen the studio

 Can I print a drawing larger than my printer's paper?

 Yes — that's exactly what this does.
-It splits the drawing across multiple pages at true scale so you can tape them into a full-size template.
+It splits the drawing across multiple pages at true scale so you can assemble them into a full-size template.

 How do the pages line up?